sthomas522/hmclearn/cran-comments.md

 * Included references for theoretical background in DESCRIPTION

+* Alan Agresti is included as a theoretical reference, but not the cph

 * Added small examples to all exported functions.
 Removed dontrun sections

 * Added 5 vignettes with additional examples